Covid-19 Surveillance tutorial guide

 • There are several ways that you can filter and configure how you view your data.
 For example, the following parameters are available for filtering data (please see https://nextstrain-augur.readthedocs.io/en/stable/usage/cli/cli.html for details on each parameter)

 5.1.
-Repeat steps 3.1 through 3.3 to open the Submit a workflow page with the three workflows.
+Go to the Workflow page with the three workflows.

 5.3.
 In the submission configuration form, select the data table nextstrain as input and check the box beside the single row (ma-omicron-light) of data.